joshbegley/nyt-latest/README.md

-**Nashville Suspect’s Girlfriend Told Police He Was Making Bombs Last Year**\
+**Nashville Suspect’s Girlfriend Told Police Last Year That He Was Making Bombs**\
-`Officers visited the home of Anthony Warner last year after his girlfriend said he was producing explosives in his R.V., according to a police report.
-They said there was no evidence of a crime.`\
+`Officers visited the home of Anthony Warner after his girlfriend said he was producing explosives in his R.V., according to a police report.
+They said then that there was no evidence of a crime.`\
 https://nytimes.com/2020/12/29/us/nashville-bomber-anthony-warner.html?searchResultPosition=1

 **Corrections: Dec.
 30, 2020**\